fimbullinter/wotan/packages/mimir/README.md

 ## Purpose

-This library contains all core rules of the Fimbullinter project.
+This library contains all core rules, formatters and configuration presets of the Fimbullinter project.
 It's used internally by Wotan.

 ## Rules